-A vast array of real property can be exchanged under Internal Revenue Code Section 1031 as qualifying like-kind property.
+Only real property can be exchanged under Internal Revenue Code §1031 as qualifying “like-kind” property.
 Any real property held for productive use in a trade or business or for investment can be considered like-kind property.

-There are generally two types of timeshares that can be purchased by a taxpayer:
+There are generally two types of timeshares which can be purchased by a taxpayer:

-- The first variation was widely promoted in the 1970’s and 1980’s and generally consists of a right to use a type of unit at a particular location for a specified period of time.
+- The first variation was widely promoted in the 1970’s and 1980’s and generally consists of a right-to-use type of unit at a particular location for a specified period of time.
 These are generally considered personal property and are not eligible for 1031 tax deferral.

-- The other variation has become more popular in the past 10-15 years and generally consists of a taxpayer purchasing legal title, not merely rights to use a property, to a specific unit for a specified period of time.
-This second variation is generally considered real property and may qualify for 1031 tax deferral.
+- The other variation has become more popular recently and generally consists of a taxpayer purchasing legal title, not merely rights to use a property, to a specific unit for a specified period of time.
+In many cases, the taxpayer receives a deed to the property.
+This second variation is generally considered real property and may qualify for 1031 exchange tax deferral.

-Even if the timeshare owner has title to a real property interest, they should be able to support that the primary intent for holding the timeshare is for investment purposes.
-In Dewey vs. Commissioner, the IRS did not allow 1031 tax deferral because they determined the taxpayer’s primary purpose for a two-week timeshare purchase was personal enjoyment and not for investment purposes.
-As with any 1031 exchange, the taxpayer should be able to substantiate that the primary intent for holding the property was either for investment or business purposes.
+Even if the timeshare owner has title to a real property interest, they should be able to support that the primary intent for holding the timeshare is for investment purposes and not personal use.
+In Dewey vs. Commissioner, the IRS did not allow 1031 exchange treatment because they determined the taxpayer’s primary purpose for holding a one-week timeshare was personal enjoyment and not with the intent to hold for investment purposes.
+As with any 1031 exchange, the taxpayer should be able to substantiate that the primary intent for holding property was either for investment or business purposes.

 DO SHARES IN A REIT QUALIFY FOR A 1031 EXCHANGE?